webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 ==Specific call to action: help clean up HTML element references==

-I would like to call upon anyone interested to help start going through the HTML element reference pages, and surrounding structures.
+I would like to call upon anyone interested to help start going through the HTML element reference pages and surrounding structures.
 I have written a detailed reference to creating/editing reference articles, which will help.
 See [[WPD:Content/Reference_articles|Reference articles]].

 ===Things that need to be done===